-The Faroese Food and Veterinary Authority released recommendations in 2011 suggesting that adults should not eat more than one meal of pilot whale meat and blubber a month.
-Women who plan to have children should not eat blubber at all.
-Moreover, women who are planning to get pregnant within the next three months, who are pregnant, or who are breastfeeding, should not eat whale meat either, the report says.
+As such, the Faroese Food and Veterinary Authority recommends that adults do not eat more than one meal of pilot whale meat and blubber a month.
+People who plan to give birth should not eat blubber at all.
+Similarly, people who are planning to get pregnant within the next three months, who are pregnant, or who are breastfeeding, should not eat whale meat either.

-But young people in the archipelago are beginning to reject the concept of whales as food altogether.
-Jónrit Halling is an Associate Professor in Molecular Life Sciences.
-She conducted a study which found that just 17 percent of young women eat whale meat each month.
-Contrastingly, nearly half (47 percent) said they rarely or never eat it.
+Many people in the archipelago reject the concept of whales as food altogether.
+A study from 2013 found that just 17 percent of young Faroese women consume whale meat once a month.
+Meanwhile, nearly half (47 percent) said they rarely or never eat it.

 No women younger than 40 said they eat whale meat and blubber frequently.
-And this year, Save the Reef reported that less than 20 percent of Faroese islanders consume pilot whale meat and blubber at all.
+Along a similar vein, Save the Reef reports that less than 20 percent of Faroese islanders consume pilot whale meat and blubber at all.

-But the practice is significant to the Faroese in other ways, too. “[Whaling] is still seen as an important part of being self-sufficient in food resources – maintaining the skill and knowledge needed to get food from the sea is an expertise that has been handed down over generations,” Sanderson explained.
-“It is a community-based activity that requires many people to work together quickly and efficiently when a school of whales is found and driven into a bay which is also very important for community cohesion.
+“It is a community-based activity that requires many people to work together quickly and efficiently when a school of whales is found and driven into a bay which is also very important for community cohesion,” she said.

 “Not to mention the practical economic value of whale meat and blubber as free food for local households – food that does not have to be imported or transported over long distances, and which is not produced through industrial processes,” Sanderson added.
 After a hunt is over, the meat and blubber is distributed within local communities.

-The Faroe Islands grind has come under fire over animal cruelty concerns.
-Sea Shepherd engages in direct action campaigns to defend wildlife and conserve and protect the world’s oceans from illegal exploitation and environmental destruction.
-It describes the hunts as “horrific” and “senseless.”
+Unsurprisingly, the Faroe Islands grind has come under fire for animal cruelty concerns.
+Sea Shepherd, for example, describes the hunts as “horrific” and “senseless.”
 The organization, which works to defend wildlife and the world’s oceans, has been visiting the Faroe Islands since the 1980s to protest and try to block boats.
-But after multiple arrests and a ban prohibiting the marine life protection group from interfering, Sea Shepherd now shares graphic footage of the hunts online to raise awareness.
+But after multiple arrests and a ban prohibiting the marine life protection group from interfering, Sea Shepherd now shares graphic footage and details of the hunts online to raise awareness.

-Various pieces of footage show whaling participants driving into the animals, inserting hooks into their blowholes, and slicing the spinal cords of every member of the pod.
-This includes calves and pregnant mothers.
-The blood turns the surrounding waters a deep red color.
-Graphic footage of the practice has recently been revealed in Netflix documentary Seaspiracy, which exposes the impact of the environmental and ethical impact of commercial fishing.
+Various pieces of footage show whaling “participants” driving watercraft into the animals, inserting hooks into their blowholes, and slicing their spinal cords.
+Every member of the pod is killed, including calves and pregnant mothers, and their blood turns the surrounding waters a deep red color.
+Similar footage was included in the popular Netflix documentary Seaspiracy, which exposes the impact of the environmental and ethical impact of commercial fishing.

-Multiple petitions have called for the Faroese government to outlaw the grind.
-A petition launched by Sea Shepherd in 2017 has garnered more than 250,000 signatures.
-Two other petitions circulating in July 2021 – one sponsored by the Rainforest Site and the other launched by Animals Australia – have already gathered more than 70,000 and 170,000 signatures respectively.
+Multiple campaigns have called on local governments to outlaw the grind.
+A petition launched by Sea Shepherd about the matter has been submitted to the European Commission for consideration.
+Two similar petitions – one sponsored by the Rainforest Site and the other launched by Animals Australia – have so far gathered more than 89,000 and 140,000 signatures respectively.

 Other threats to pilot whales